doom-neovim/doom-nvim/docs/getting_started.md

 ### Rollback

+#### Previous Configurations

 To uninstall Doom Nvim and go back to your previous setup, simply run the installation script with <kbd>bash -s -- -x</kbd>.
 It will uninstall Doom Nvim and restore the backup of your previous setup.

+#### Rolling Back Doom

+Did the update screwed up your setup because of a bug and you want to rollback?
+Then you're lucky.
+Just run `:DoomRollback` in Neovim and Doom will rollback to a previous release (for main branch) or a previous commit (for development branch).

+> **IMPORTANT**: remember to report the issues before just rolling back.
+In that
+> way we can work on fixing it and make doom better!

 ## Configuration